alexch/codelikethis/public/lessons/www/http.md

 A web browser is a computer application that reads files.
 When entering a **domain** (ex. https://www.facebook.com) into the URL bar in a browser, the browser requests information in the form of a file associated with the URL input.
 Essentially, your browser renders code in the form of a website.

 # Request - Response
+HTTP stands for **Hypertext Transfer Protocol**.
 In a nutshell, an HTTP request is sent by the **client** (a browser), which is used to locate information in the form of a file.
 This file contains code, which tells your browser how, and what, to render.
+A web server responds to this request, by telling the browser where the file lives.

 ![](http://betterexplained.com/wp-content/uploads/compression/HTTP_request.png ""HTTP Request"")